Some of the most commonly asked questions about hospice care.

 Is hospice only for people with cancer?
 No. Hospice care is for any person who has a life-threatening or terminal illness with a prognosis of six months or less if the illness runs its normal course.

 How will I pay for hospice care?
-Many insurance plans cover hospice care including Medicare, Medicaid, and private insurance.
-Hospice of Havasu will care for anyone who qualifies for hospice care, regardless of ability to pay.
+Most insurance plans cover hospice care including Medicare, Medicaid, and private insurance.
+Hospice of Havasu cares for individuals regardless of insurance or ability to pay.

 Where is hospice care provided?
 I want to stay in my home.
-Hospice care is provided wherever the patient calls home.
-This can be a private home, assisted living facility, or in the hospital.
+The hospice team comes to the patient.
+Care is provided at home, assisted living or skilled nursing facilities, and hospitals.

 Will I have a nurse 24/7?
 Yes.
 Your dedicated team at Hospice of Havasu is available 24/7, comprised of physicians, nurses, social workers, spiritual counselors, home health aides, and volunteers.
 Together, they provide compassionate care that addresses your physical, emotional, and spiritual needs.